Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/evidence-and-model-notes.md

 They also gather the core references behind the argument in one place.

-Within the current platform structure, they function as research-program notes.
-They remain connected to `Sutton SignWriting Foundations: Language Without Sound`, but they are intentionally more detailed than a Sutton SignWriting Foundations companion note and should not be treated as a complete evidence review of signed-language literacy outcomes.
+They function as research-program notes.
+They remain connected to *Sutton SignWriting Foundations: Language Without Sound*, but they are intentionally more detailed than a foundations companion note and should not be treated as a complete evidence review of signed-language literacy outcomes.

 This is an evidence register and model notebook, not a single linear article.